Fixing Broken In Arch Linux Fonts – The Easy Way

 Fonts are essential to any operating system, and Arch Linux is no exception.
 However, sometimes they can break, and it can be challenging to fix them.
 One of the most common issues users face in Arch Linux is with the Padauk font during installation.

 Arch Linux allows for complete customization of fonts, making it easy to fix this issue.
-A default or fallback font can also be set in the Font configuration.
-For those with HiDPI displays, the console font size can increase, and the console fonts can find in /usr/share/kbd/console fonts.
+A default download or fallback font can also be set in the Font configuration.
+For those with HiDPI displays, the console font size can increase, and the console fonts can be found in /usr/share/kbd/console fonts.
 You can quickly and easily fix any font issues in Arch Linux by tweaking these settings.

 4 Ways To Fixing Broken In Arch Linux Fonts